MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-customize.md

 - [Add a custom field](#add-custom-field) to support tracking budget costs, value streams, or customer-centric information
 - [Customize existing fields](#customize-fields), such as modifying the picklist or changing a field label
+- [Add custom rules](#custom-rules) to make select fields required or specify actions to take under select conditions
 - [Change the workflow](#custom-workflow) to reflect your team's Kanban workflow process
-- [Add custom rules](#custom-rules) to make select fields required or specify actions to take under select conditions
 - [Add a custom control or extension](#custom-control) to support custom functions such as a calculated field.

-For details on customizing a work item type, see [Add and manage fields for an inherited process](../../organizations/settings/work/customize-process-field.md).
+For details on customizing a work item type, see [Add and manage work item types](../../organizations/settings/work/customize-process-wit.md).

 <a id="add-custom-field" />